Party chat on dirndls

 There are many Indians in Fairbanks.
 The women show up at parties always in saris, no matter how cold it is outside.
 Thus, people just expect female immigrants to wear ethnic clothes.
 This expectation is not about singling immigrants out, but about being curious about traditional clothes, cultural diversity, and interest in non-western fashion.

 After a while, I got tired about always having to explain the same thing over and over again.
-I first thought that the question and curiosity would just go away, but I misjudged or better did not know that parties may have guests from as far s Juneau in the south to Barrow in the North with respect to family and friends from all over the Interior including Anchorage.
-I also felt like I have to excuse myself for not meeting their expectation of wearing ethnic clothes.
+I first thought that the question and curiosity would just go away, but I misjudged or better did not know/expect that parties may have guests from as far s Juneau in the south to Barrow in the North with respect to family and friends from all over the Interior including Anchorage.
+I also felt like I have to excuse myself for not meeting their expectation of wearing the global trend of ethnic clothes.

 Getting a dirndl didn’t do the trick